What to Do in Northern California in December

 What to do Northern California December

-(Updated for 2023!)
+(Updated for 2024!)
 Northern California may not be the first place that pops into your head for winter travel, but winter is actually a great time to visit.
 The weather can be very nice, especially on the coast where the it tends to be sunny and mild — nicer than in spring or summer!
 The holiday spirit is out in full force but the crowds tend to be thin until the last week of the month.
 If you’re thinking about visiting Northern California in December, I think you’ll love it!
-Here are my picks for what to do in Northern California in December plus some tips for visiting in winter:
+Here are my picks for what to do in Northern California in December:

 What to do in Northern California in December